Are you struggling as a busy parent with extra pounds that contribute to back, joint pain or just feeling uncomfortable?

 - Are you surfing the net at night or watching TV instead of cooking for the next day or catching up on your housework?
 We often fall into the trap of screen time after long days.
 Before you take a seat, make sure you have your healthy meals planned and prepped for the next day and all of your chores are done.
 This will also give you more activity and less couch potato time.

 - Are you doing 2 minutes of exercise for every hour you sit?
-Moving just a few minutes each hour will keep your blood moving and reduce your risk of diabetes.
+Moving just a few minutes each hour will keep your blood moving and reduce your risk of diabetes, heart disease, and cancer.
 Start now- get up and do 2 minutes of stretching!